bidibul75/bidibul75/README.md

 - a Flutter calculator website ( calculation.center, currently under construction ) : my personal project, a website that calculates many kind of stuffs like subnets, supernets, etc.

 🤔 I’m looking for a professional training contract for 1 or 2 years from September 2024 (beginning of my 3rd year of my web developper bachelor at Coding Factory by ESIEE-IT Paris).

+The photo is the Cirque de Gavarnie, and the Gavarnie Falls in it, part of the UNESCO World Heritage Site Pyrénées – Mont Perdu (South West of France).
 <!--
 **bidibul75/bidibul75** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.